paulhopkins11/config_client/README.md

 You must first start the Config Server application.

 ## Running this application
-You can then start this application using `mvn spring-boot:run` or build the application first using `mvn package` and then start using
+You can start this application using `mvn spring-boot:run` or build the application first using `mvn package` and then start using
 `java -jar config_client.jar`
 Once started you can verify it is running correctly by using `curl localhost:9000` and the output should be `application.info set to 'default : App 2'`